What is Finger Feeding?

 #1 To feed a baby

-• Finger feeding keeps a baby well fed if they are not latching (attaching) to the breast, not breastfeeding well, or refusing a bottle.
+• Finger feeding can keep a baby well fed if they are not latching (attaching) to the breast, not breastfeeding well, or refusing a bottle or separated from their mother.
+One study of 53 infants showed preterm babies who were finger-fed had fewer complications with oxygen levels, breathing or gagging compared with cup feeding and less milk was spilt during a feed.1

-• If a baby can’t latch to the breast yet, finger feeding may help to prepare a baby for breastfeeding3 because the sucking technique needed is similar to that which will be used at breast.
-For more reading see When Baby Won’t Breastfeed.
+• If a baby can’t latch to the breast yet, finger feeding may help to prepare a baby for breastfeeding345 because the sucking technique needed is similar to that which will be used at breast.
+Also see the related article When Baby Won’t Breastfeed.

 #3 Improving sucking skills